EtienneMiret/sass-gradle-plugin/README.md

   // (Default is to not to watch, compile once and terminate) watch ()

+  // Prevent sass to emit warnings
+  // (Default is to emit them)
+  quiet ()

   // Source map style:
   //  - file: output source map in a separate file (default)
   //  - embed: embed source map in CSS